 What is an example of job classification?

 The police department is a good example of job classification.
-The Police Officer, Deputy Chief, and Chief of Police are all ranks with a police department.
+The Police Officer, Deputy Chief, and Chief of Police are all ranks within a police department.
 A police officer has much less responsibility than a deputy chief or the police chief.
 Merely following orders makes a Police Officer effective in their position.
 The Deputy Chief and the Chief of Police have more responsibilities, require more experience, and therefore receive higher compensation.
+Understanding the specific duties of these roles within a company is crucial for job classification, descriptions, and employee evaluations.

 What are the different types of job classification systems?